-White Gold 2019
+White Gold 2019-2024

-In 2019 the QA/QC protocols used by White Gold included the insertion of low, medium and high-grade standards, coarse blanks and duplicates at an insertion rate of 10% overall as shown in Table 11.5.
+From 2019-2024 the QA/QC protocols used by White Gold included the insertion of low, medium and high-grade standards, limestone blanks and duplicates at an insertion rate of 10% overall as shown in Table 11.5.
 The blank used was commercial limestone gravel and the duplicate was collected by taking a second riffle split of the cuttings.